 The WAVD provided scholarships for 30 veterinarians to attend the Congress.
 Scholarship awardees were from 17 countries and will be sharing scientific information from the meeting with practitioners in their home countries.

 Sydney, Australia has been awarded the 9th World Congress of Veterinary Dermatology to be held from 22-24th (Thursday-Saturday) October 2020.
-Look for more information about that Congress beginning next year.
+Look for more information about that Congress beginning of 2018.

 Information from the WAVD: